7 reasons to pack up and move to Turkey

-Kind of an obvious one.
-And one that doesn't really need much explanation.
+Kind of an obvious one that doesn't really need much explanation.
 However, in case you're one of the rare few who doesn't already know: Turkey's weather is glorious.
 The southern coast enjoys a typically Mediterranean climate, with long, hot and dry summers and short, wet winters.
 There's not really much to dislike about Turkish weather.
 However, some people do find it too hot in the months of July and August.
 During these months in some places the temperature can soar to temperatures over 35 degrees.
 Locals prefer to stay inside during peak hours, and you should too - especially if you have young children.
 Or at least sit in the shade and rest.
 Luckily, Turkish homes are built with high temperatures in mind, and homes are built with natural materials that resist heat in the summer and trap warmth in the winter.
 Homes are generally designed as open plan with large windows and terraces to make the most of the Turkish sunshine.

 2. The food

 If you've ever been to Turkey you'll probably remember the array of colourful fruits and vegetables.
 The meze cafes and the tempting aromas issuing from street vendors and restaurants.
 The markets full of locally produced pastries and honey.
 Turkish food is fresh, cheap, and generally very healthy.
 Studies have shown that those on a Mediterranean diet live longer and enjoy greater health.
 Which is a good thing in my book as a longer life allows me more time to fit in more kofte.